edgedb/edgedb/docs/guides/contributing/code.rst

 :edb-alt-title: Developing Gel

-This section describes how to build EdgeDB locally, how to use its internal tools, and how to contribute to it.
+This section describes how to build Gel locally, how to use its internal tools, and how to contribute to it.

 .. warning::